websharper-samples/LoginWithBulma/README.md

 ...
 ```

-Also, add a `ws-onclick` attribute to the Login button so we can wire a click event handler to it:
+Also, add a `ws-onclick` attribute to the Login button so you can wire a click event handler to it:

 ```html
 ...
    <button ws-onclick="Login" class="button is-block is-info is-large is-fullwidth">Login</button>
 ...
 ```
-Now, we are ready to write our F# logic and switch over to `Client.fs`.
-If we didn't have to worry about validation, things will be super simple, but in our case we want the full enchilada so we also introduce a couple reactive variables to stand for whether the email and password fields are valid.
+Now, you are ready to write your F# logic and switch over to `Client.fs`.
+If you didn't have to worry about validation, things would be super simple, but in this case you want the full enchilada, so you also introduce a couple reactive variables as your data model (`passwordValid` and `emailValid`) to tell whether the email and password fields are valid.

 ![](https://i.imgur.com/9AHo0srl.png)

-At this point, we can see that the WebSharper UI templating type provider conveniently feeds back the reactive variables and attributes we defined above inside the `LoginForm` template, and we can simply set these up as follows:
+At this point, you can see that the WebSharper UI templating type provider conveniently feeds back the reactive variables and attributes you defined above inside the `LoginForm` template, and we can simply set these up as follows:

 1. Show a visual validation error for the Email input box if `emailValid` is false by applying Bulma's `is-danger` class:
     ```fsharp